|Early Spring Date:||April 28|

 Spring: Eastern Wood-Pewees are common spring migrants who breed in the Washington metro area.
 They arrive at Monticello Park in early May, and a few stay around to nest.
 You are most likely to encounter one between the middle of May and Memorial Day.

 Fall: Because Eastern Wood-Pewees have nested in or near the park, it is difficult to know whether birds being recorded in the fall are migrants.
-There never are a lot of them, and they are most often encountered during the first two weeks in September.
+There never are a lot of them, and they are most often encountered from mid-August through mid-September.

 Where to See Them in the Park